kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/merged_documentation.md

    ```
    This ensures both code and data are safely versioned.
 Teammates can then `git pull` + `dvc pull` to replicate your work environment locally or on their server.

 By structuring your project around DVC pipelines and remote storage, you gain ironclad reproducibility, easy collaboration, and a clear evolutionary path for each dataset version—critical elements for any senior-level MLOps workflow.

 ## Chapter 5 - Modular Code Organization

 ### “Dependencies” Folder

-#### 5.1 “Dependencies” Folder

 - **Reusability and Maintainability**
   Each transformation or utility function sits in its own Python module, under folders like `dependencies/transformations/`, `dependencies/cleaning/`, `dependencies/io/`.
 This ensures no single script grows too large or chaotic.